 7. Split peas

 Almond is a type of tree nut.
 It is one of the most popular kinds of nuts consumed by many people around the world.
 They are very rich in many nutrients, including vitamin E, healthy fats, magnesium, and manganese.
 Almonds can also be used for baking in the form of almond flour, which provides a dose of additional nutrients.
-Three tablespoons of almond contain 4 grams of fiber, or 100 grams of almond contain 13.3 grams of fiber.
+Three tablespoons of almond contain 4 grams of fibre, or 100 grams of almond contain 13.3 grams of fibre.

 11. Sweet potatoes

 The sweet potato is a popular root fruit that is very filling and possesses a savory-sweet flavor.
 It is very high in vitamin B, beta carotene, and other various minerals.
 Sweet potatoes can be used as a tasty bread alternative.
 The fibre content of a medium-sized boiled sweet potato without skin contains 3.8 grams of fibre, or 2.5 grams fibre per 100 grams of sweet potatoes.

 12. Dark chocolate

 Dark chocolate comes under the list of the world's well-known, most delicious foods.
 It is also surprisingly enriched in nutrients and one of the most antioxidant-rich foods on the planet.
 Make sure to select a bar of dark chocolate with 70-95% of cocoa or higher.
 You must avoid products that tend to be packed with added sugar.
 A 1-ounce chunk of 70–85% cacao contains a fibre content of 3.1 grams, or 10.9 grams fibre per 100 grams.